 - 1 pound sirloin, cut into 1/4-inch strips

-- 1 red onion (white or yellow onion will work fine too), sliced
+- 1 red onion (white or yellow onion will work fine too), peeled and quartered

 - 2 serrano pepper, de-seeded and minced